-2. Subdivision Design, Layout and Desired Future Character
+2. Design, Layout and Desired Future Character

-- 2.1 Demonstrate the consistency of the proposal with the character of existing development in terms of the locality, street frontage, scale, building envelopes and future built form controls, aesthetics, energy and water efficiency and safety. - 2.2 Demonstrate the consistency of the proposed subdivision design and layout with the Coastal Design Guidelines for NSW, NSW Coastal Policy 1997 and SEPP 71 - Coastal Protection. - 2.3 Identify the type of subdivision proposed across the site ie. community, Torrens, strata. - 2.4 Provide details of potential building envelope, built form and design quality controls and the means for implementing them. - 2.5 Provide details of any staging that demonstrates the lots will be released in an orderly and coordinated manner. - 2.6 Outline the long-term management and maintenance of any areas of open space or conservation including ownership and control, management and maintenance funding, public access, revegetation and rehabilitation works and bushfire management. - 2.7 Demonstrate the provision of adequate pedestrian and public access to the foreshores of Karuah River.
+- 2.1 Demonstrate the consistency of the proposal with the character of existing development in terms of the locality, street frontage, scale, building envelopes and future built form controls, aesthetics, energy and water efficiency and safety. - 2.2 Demonstrate the consistency of the proposed marina design and layout with the Coastal Design Guidelines for NSW, NSW Coastal Policy 1997 and SEPP 71 Coastal Protection. - 2.3 Provide details of potential building envelope, built form and design quality controls and the means for implementing them. - 2.4 Outline the long-term management and maintenance of any areas of open space or conservation including ownership and control, management and maintenance funding, public access, revegetation and rehabilitation works and bushfire management. - 2.5 Demonstrate the provision of adequate pedestrian and public and emergency access to the foreshores of the Clyde River. - 2.6 Provide details about the navigation and restrictions of an opening bridge. - 2.7 Provide details of any associated works on adjoining properties (including the western edge of the marina) in relation to stabilisation of the existing retaining walls and other lands.